MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart.md

 ## Prerequisites

 > [!IMPORTANT]
-> To successfully deploy the Azure Video Indexer extension, it is **mandatory** that your Azure subscription id is approved in advance.
+> To successfully deploy the Azure AI Video Indexer extension, it is **mandatory** that your Azure subscription id is approved in advance.
 You must first sign up using [this form](https://aka.ms/vi-register).

 - Create an Azure subscription with permissions to create Azure resources.
-- Create an Azure Video Indexer Account.
+- Create an Azure AI Video Indexer Account.
 Use the [Create Video Indexer account](create-account-portal.md) tutorial.

 To use the Video Indexer extension, you need to have an externally facing endpoint, which can be either a DNS name or IP.
 The endpoint should be set as a secure transfer protocol (`https:\\`) and is used as the extension API endpoint, formatted as `https:\\{endpointUri}/swagger/index.html`.
 It is also used by the Video Indexer web portal to communicate with the extension.
 It is recommended that you use an ingress control to manage the endpoint.